 The Name Of The Star starts off at a slow pace.
 Lousiana teenager Aurora “Rory” Deveaux decides to attend Wexford, a London boarding school when her parents get jobs in England.
 At the same time, a string of Jack The Ripper copycat murders are happening around the school.

 We are slowly dipped into world of Wexford and get a feel for Rory’s environment and the tension of the situation.
 Once the plot got rolling I was quickly captivated.

 The book and characters come off as very British maybe to a point where it feels cliched.
 It takes place at a boarding school.
-One characters likes to drink tea and read in the evening and of course they have names like Jazza, Boo and Callum.
+One character likes to drink tea and read in the evening and of course, they have names like Jazza, Boo and Callum.

 Johnson has also created a pretty large and diverse cast without making it super obvious.
 It was nice to see characters from different backgrounds show up in YA.
 I loved most of the characters, they felt fully developed and I could clearly see them in my head.
 I honestly felt like they all didn’t get enough screen time.

-Even though this is a contemporary-ish novel with a paramornal twist, I think the world building was really solid.
+Even though this is a contemporary-ish novel with a paranormal twist, I think the world-building was really solid.
 I think Johnson captures exactly what would happen if there was a repeat of the Jack the Ripper murders

 Also, is this a Twilight reference ???

 “I looked at the stained-glass image of the lamb in the window above me, but that only reminded me that lambs are famous for being led to slaughter, or sometimes hanging out with lions in ill-advised relationships.”

 I’m a lifelong reader who started blogging about YA books in 2011 but now I read in just about every genre!
 I love YA coming of age stories, compelling memoirs and genre bending SFF.
 You can find me talking all things romance at Romance and Sensibility.